PolideaInternal/airflow/docs/howto/operator.rst

 Advanced
 """"""""

-Optional ``initial_split_keys`` and ``column_familes`` can be specified when creating a table.
+When creating a table, you can specify the optional ``initial_split_keys`` and ``column_familes`.
-Please refer to Python Client for Google Cloud BigTable documentation `for Table <https://googleapis.github.io/google-cloud-python/latest/bigtable/table.html>`_ and `for Column Families <https://googleapis.github.io/google-cloud-python/latest/bigtable/column-family.html>`_.
+Please refer to the Python Client for Google Cloud Bigtable documentation `for Table <https://googleapis.github.io/google-cloud-python/latest/bigtable/table.html>`_ and `for Column Families <https://googleapis.github.io/google-cloud-python/latest/bigtable/column-family.html>`_.

-BigTableTableDeleteOperator
+BigtableTableDeleteOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigTableTableDeleteOperator`
+Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigtableTableDeleteOperator`
-to delete a table in Google Cloud BigTable.
+to delete a table in Google Cloud Bigtable.

 Using the operator
 """"""""""""""""""